gridlang/grid/docs/src/functions.md

 color() // "red"
 ```

+### Example:

-Lastly, we can create another function with different initializers with the same syntax:
+We can create another function with different initializers with the same syntax.

 ```go
 names = cycle(["bob", "alice"])